-Mark and Christine Labbe have been decorating their home for Christmas for 20 years, but this is their first year doing a Halloween display.
-“We feel that after this crazy uncertain year, it is more important than ever to have a Halloween display for our neighborhood children to enjoy,” Mark told 12 News in an email.
-The haunt includes inflatables, animatronics, lighting, a casket and two real, full-size decorated trucks.
-“One of the trucks will be driving around with its lights and decorations and will be switching to Christmas decorations once we pass Halloween, so be on the lookout for it,” Mark said.
-The Labbe’s display is lit nightly from 6 to 9 p.m.
+Mark and Christine Labbe along with their son Christian have been decorating their home for well over 20 years.
+“We feel that it is more important than ever to have a Halloween display for our neighborhood children to enjoy,” Mark told 12 News in an email.
+The haunt includes inflatables, animatronics, smoke machines, lighting, a casket and two real, full-size decorated trucks.
+“We will be adding a full sized Cadillac Hearse with a real coffin to the display this year as well as some other nice upgrades” Mark said.
+The Labbe’s display is lit nightly from dusk to 8:30 p.m.

-The Manson Mansion, 149 Rowe Ave., Pawtucket, RI
+The Haunted Mansion, 149 Rowe Ave., Pawtucket, RI